moogacs/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 #### `strategy`

 Your `strategy` of a plugin is **optional**, and specifies the generation `strategy` for `buf generate` to use.
-For example, we can add a `strategy` to one of the plugins in the configuration shown above like so:
+For example, we can add a `strategy` to one of the plugins in the configuration shown above like this:

 ```yaml title="buf.gen.yaml"
 version: v1